vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/OmniaCluster/BuildingCluster/install_kubernetes.rst

 **To install Kubernetes**

-Run either of the following commands, where ``i <inventory>`` is the user specified inventory:
+Run either of the following commands, where ``i <inventory>`` denotes the file path of the user specified inventory:

     1. ::

-            ansible-playbook omnia.yml -i inventory
+            ansible-playbook omnia.yml -i <inventory>

     2. ::

-            ansible-playbook scheduler.yml -i inventory
+            ansible-playbook scheduler.yml -i <inventory>

 .. note::